-Amazon has just released its new music streaming service, Music Unlimited, in the US.
+After launching in the US in October, Amazon has just released its new music streaming service, Music Unlimited, in the UK.
 It's not the first time Amazon has offered a music streaming service as it has Prime Music, but Music UnlimIted has a much larger catalogue of music and is open to everyone.

 Spotify on the other hand has been in the streaming game since 2008 and has since amassed in excess of 125 million users, 40 million of which pay for it.
 It has a huge following and is probably the first service you think of when you think of music streaming.